 - Speech-to-Text (STT) and Text-to-Speech (TTS)

 The Alan’s main goal is to match what the user says to a specific voice command in the script.
-To do this, Alan needs to rearrange unstructured data in the user input so that it can be analyzed and processed at the machine level.
-Every phrase said by the user passes through several steps:
+To do this, Alan needs to rearrange unstructured data in the user's input so that it can be analyzed and processed at the machine level.

-- Alan uses the Automatic Speech Recognition (ASR) engine and Speech-to-Text (STT) to get the user input and convert it to text segments.
+- Alan uses the Automatic Speech Recognition (ASR) engine and Speech-to-Text (STT) to get the user's input and convert it to text segments.

 - With the help of Spoken Language Understanding (SLU) and Named Entity Recognition (NER) systems, Alan evaluates the phrase patterns, draws the intent and meaningful words, such as location, date and time, from the phrase.
 For high accuracy of matching, Alan uses the Domain Language Model for your app.